maxcorbeau/dorel.github.io/source/site/_service-manual/making-software/maintaining-version-control-in-coding.md

 When contributing to the project start your development in a separate branch.
 Please take close attention of the branching conventions stated below.

+## TL;DR

+While contributing do the following:
+1. Create a Github Ticket in the corresponding branch.
+2. Create a new branch starting from the develop branch and call it: ticket/gh-[issue nr].
+For example: `ticket/gh-15`
+3. Fix the issue in this branch.
+4. Merge the branch into develop.

 ## branching model: gitflow

 The develop branch is default and is where the developed features will be merged in.
 Off this develop branch feature branches can be branched to develop functionality.
 The master branch is a direct representation of what's released on production.